RNAdetective/AIDD/README.md

 5. Open Virtualbox manager and under the menu Machine select add.
 A new pop window will allow you to find the file you just uncompressed.
 Then click open.
 AIDDv1.0 will now appear on your list of virtualboxes.

-6. Make sure you check your setting for the machine and you have the correct amount of resources allocated to the virtualbox from teh host machine.
+6. Make sure you check your setting for the machine and you have the correct amount of resources allocated to the virtualbox including RAM and CPU.

 * You do this by selecting a virtualbox then clicking on settings.
 * Under the option in the menu on the right select systems.